 Director Richard Brooks and cinematographer Conrad Hall paint a documentary like stark look at the flat Kansas plains in widescreen black and white.
 Hall’s work is arguably the best of his career.
 This in a career that consisted of many high points (Butch Cassidy and the Sundance Kid, The Professionals, American Beauty, Road to Perdition).
 In the more than two hours of photographic art, the most memorable scene, photographically, comes toward the end when Perry Smith (Robert Blake) talks about his miserable childhood.
 It’s raining outside the prison walls and the rain is hitting against a nearby window next to where Smith standing.
 As he talks we see the rains reflection running down his face like tears.

 As Roger Ebert points out in a review he wrote on the film, “Brook’s great achievement in the film is to portray Smith and Hickcock as the unexceptional, dim-witted, morally, adrift losers they were.”
 This was very un-Hollywood.
-Just that same year, Arthur Penn turned the moronic outlaw lovers, Bonnie and Clyde into glamorous anti-heroes as portrayed by Faye Dunaway and Warren Beatty.
+That same year, Arthur Penn turned the moronic outlaw lovers, Bonnie and Clyde into glamorous anti-heroes as portrayed by Faye Dunaway and Warren Beatty.
 Two years later, George Roy Hill, with the help of William Goldman’s screenplay, turned outlaws Butch Cassidy and the Sundance Kid into lovable western outlaws as portrayed by Paul Newman and Robert Redford.
 In both these cases, the filmmakers make you side with and sympathize with the bad guys, no matter what hideous crimes they committed.
 Who wouldn’t want to ride with Butch and Sundance?
 You certainly don’t feel that way about Dick and Perry.
 There is nothing glamorous about these two.
 They were sleazy bottom-feeders.
 Their plan was half-baked, and from the very beginning Dick’s plan was to leave “no witnesses.”

-Both Capote, in his book, and Brooks in the film, framed the story and as an argument against capital punishment.
-The author and the filmmakers want you to feel sorry for these two losers who childhoods were filled with poverty and violence.
+Both Capote, in his book, and Brooks in the film, framed the story as an argument against capital punishment.
+The author, and the filmmakers, owant you to feel sorry for these two losers who childhoods were filled with poverty and violence.
 Of the two killers, Blake’s Perry comes across as somewhat brighter and the more sensitive of the two, though in real life Perry was known to have periods of violent rage.
 He is the one who finally realizes, though too late, that what they are doing is ridiculous.
 Ironically, it’s Perry who actually does the shooting and throat slashing of the Clutter family.
 Hickcock for all his talk and planning does not have the guts to kill.

 Both Scott Wilson and Robert Blake deliver powerfully, unforgettable performances.
 Blake may have been channeling his own unhappy childhood in painting his portrait of the complex Perry Smith.
 Perry admits feeling sympathy for the victims and states at one point toward the end of the film that he actually liked Mr. Clutter and thought him, “a very nice gentleman.
 I thought so right up until the time I cut his throat.”